Theory of superconductivity mediated by Rashba coupling in incipient ferroelectrics

-In the following, we present estimates for the very low doping region in which only one band of STO is partially filled.
-We focus on the density $n\approx 2\times 10^{18}$ cm$^{-3}$ corresponding to the maximum $T_c$ of this regime (0.2K).
+Notwithstanding the above trivial solution, the strong momentum dependence has important manifestations.
+Traditionally, the only attractive channel of electron-phonon mediated SC is the even-parity $s$-wave.
+Here, instead, the Rashba coupling yields attractive channels also in the odd-parity sector, in agreement with recent related studies~\cite{Kozii2015,Venderbos2016,Martin2017,Sumita2020}.
+The inset of Fig.~\ref{fig:sc}(d) shows the eigenvalue ranking of the sub-leading solutions.
+Interestingly, the first two solutions belong to the odd-parity channel, $d_z^{(m=1)}$ and $d_{x,y}^{(m=0)}$, with a stronger pairing instability than the next attractive solution $d_0^{(m=2)}$, a $d$-wave singlet state.
+Thus, we obtain a $p$-wave solution as the first sub-leading state (see Appendix~\ref{app:channels}).
+We note that the role of the Coulomb interaction, neglected in this work, should also be considered when studying subleading SC channels.
+Because the strongest pair-breaking effect happens in the leading s-wave channel, the Coulomb interaction can further promote odd-parity solutions~\cite{Martin2017}.

-To obtain the induced hopping parameter $t'_{xy}$ we have performed DFT frozen phonon computations (details will be presented elsewhere).
-We obtained $t'_{xy}=108$ meV/{\AA} for the lowest band of doped STO~\cite{art2}, which is described by Eqs.~\eqref{eq:socup}-\eqref{eq:socdown}.
+\emph{ Numerical estimates for STO.} We have performed DFT frozen phonon computations and obtained an induced hopping $t'_{xy}=108$ meV/{\AA} for the lowest band of doped STO (see Appendix~\ref{app:dft} for details).
 This value is three times larger than the rough estimate in Ref.~\cite{Ruhman2016}, believed to be unrealistically high at the time.
-Experimentally, in this compound the optical gap of the soft FE mode is around $1$ meV below 4 K~\cite{Shirane1969,Yamanaka2000} and remains soft in the doping range we consider~\cite{Bauerle1980}.
-This results in a characteristic zero-point motion length of the Slater mode $l_S=\sqrt{\frac{\hbar}{2 M_S \omega_{TO}}}=0.28 a_0= 0.15 ${\AA}.
-Thus we get the following Rashba coupling for the lowest band of STO [Eq.~\eqref{eq:alphaTO}]
+It is tempting to apply this theory to the very low doping region in which only one band of STO is filled (and multi-band effects can be safely neglected), with density $n\lesssim 1.05 \times 10^{18}$ cm$^{-3}$ and zero resistance below $T_c\approx 0.1$ K. Experimentally, the optical gap of the soft FE mode is around $1$ meV below 4 K~\cite{Shirane1969,Yamanaka2000} and remains soft in the doping range we consider~\cite{Bauerle1980}.
+This results in a characteristic zero-point motion length of the Slater mode $l_S=\sqrt{\frac{\hbar}{2 \mu_S \omega_{TO}}}=0.56 a_0= 0.3 ${\AA}.
+Thus, we get the following Rashba coupling [Eq.~\eqref{eq:alphaTO}]

-Remarkably, the estimated Rashba parameter $\alpha_{TO}^{\mathrm{(STO)}}$ is two orders of magnitude larger than previous estimates in Refs.~\cite{Khalsa2013,Zhong2013} for the lowest $d_{xy}$ band of the two-dimensional electron gas in LAO/STO interfaces.
-For the quoted density $k_Fa\approx 0.3$, and thus the Rashba coupling turns out to be moderately large, $g_{TO}^{\mathrm{(STO)}} \approx 20$ meV.
+Remarkably, because here the orbital angular momentum is nearly unquenched, the estimated Rashba parameter per unit length $\alpha_{TO}^{\mathrm{(STO)}}/l_S$ is two orders of magnitude larger than previous estimates for finite displacements at LAO/STO interfaces~\cite{Khalsa2013,Zhong2013} (see Appendix~\ref{app:dft}).
+For the quoted density $k_Fa\approx 0.3$ [see Fig.~\ref{fig:Smodel}(a) in Appendix~\ref{app:dft}], and thus we obtain a moderately large Rashba coupling, $g_{TO}^{\mathrm{(STO)}} \approx 20$ meV.